GunnerLab/mcce4_tutorial/docs/guide/pKa_calculation.md

 ```

 ### Explicit Waters
 We suggest removing explicit waters from the input pdb file.
 The protonation states and pKas with or without are similar, but calculations are much faster without explicit waters.
+Explicit waters that are readily identiable in a PDB file.

 ```
  grep -v HOH 4lzt.pdb > 4lzt_noHOH.pdb